ipfs/specs/src/routing/http-routing-v1.md

 }
 ```

-The number of peer records in the responses SHOULD be limited to the `count` query parameter, which defaults to 20 if unspecified.
+The number of peer records in the response SHOULD be limited to the DHT bucket size (20 for Amino DHT).

 The client SHOULD be able to make a request with `Accept: application/x-ndjson` and get a [stream](#streaming) with more results.